 #1 Abu Garcia Maintenance Kit

 The first kit we recommend is Abu Garcia Maintenance Kit.
 It is a useful tool to clean the reel after saltwater use.
-It includes all the necessary parts that you need to keep your reels in good condition.
+It includes all the necessary parts to keep your reels in good condition.
 This kit is also very easy to use.
 Just insert the brush inside the reel and rotate it for 3-4 minutes.

 #2 Ardent Reel Butter Lubrication